 How to begin thinking about growing a garden

 You've done it.
 You've finally made enough space where you can have your garden.
-You have decided to have one of those backyards (or front yards) where you can be proud of, and when your friends come over, you can show off your gardening skills.
+You have decided to have one of those backyards (or front yards) that you can be proud of, and when your friends come over, you can show off your gardening skills.
 But, it's not that easy.
-No, not only do you need to have enough space, but you need to develop steps to plan your gardening.
+No, not only do you need to have enough space, but you need to develop steps to plan your gardening..

 Steps to plan your gardening:

 - Make enough room for whatever you want to plant.
 Make sure you think outside of the box.
 You can always have plants in hanging baskets or construct vertical trellises for edible and non-edible plants.

 - What kind of construction do you need to protect your plants?
 Do you need to build boxes or fences to keep the plants and animals out?

 - How much space are you going to need?
 Sometimes, plants you wouldn't expect get very large and can kill other plants because there isn't enough room.

 - Most important: keep in mind what the plants need in light, water, and shade.
 I had to learn this the hard way.

 Over time, you will have mastered all of the steps above, and you can make easy and swift decisions on what kinds of garden plants you want to have.
 But understand that it takes a lot of practice, patience, and persistence to get it right and have a garden that you can be proud of.
 And always remember: gardening is good for your soul and your belly!